 Clicking on the add button in the “Export” title will add another scale to your export.
 The default values will be automatically determined by the previous settings, but this means Sketch will export a different version of the image, as defined.

 The export settings apply to any layer or slice, and it enables you to export to multiple sizes, or filetypes, without the need of individually defining them in the Canvas.
 Here, you will see three main controls.
-Size, suffix, and format.
+Size, prefix/suffix, and format.

 You can define the size, or scale in which an element will export, either by entering a value, or selecting one already defined in the pop-up menu.